eric-brechemier/ipcc-parse/README.md

 # GIEC Parse
-Parse and convert data for GIEC tool from CSV to JSON
+Parse and convert data for IPCC tool from CSV to JSON

 ## Language